 While your water heater doesn’t have that many moving parts we really don’t recommend you attempt to troubleshoot your water heater on your own.
 The only troubleshooting our professionals recommend doing on your own would be any of the following and only if you feel comfortable checking these items:

-- Check your if your pilot light is on.
+- Check if your pilot light is on.
 If you feel comfortable you can relight the pilot light.
 However if you notice that you still don’t get hot water after lighting the pilot you need to call a licensed plumber to diagnose and repair.

-- Adjust temperature on water heater.
+- Adjust the temperature on your water heater.
 If you notice that you’re not getting hot water you can check and adjust the water temperature on your water heater.
 However, if you’ve already adjusted it and the water is still not heating you need to call a professional.
 Also, be careful not to turn it too high because you scald yourself or your family members.

 Water Heater Hazards